 The Western allies have a particularly strong interest in seeing the United Nations Convention on the Law of the Sea maintained.
-This convention has been ratified by 169 countries and provides a clear and fair set of principles and processes for determining the maritime rights and responsibilities of member states.
-It also provides sound mechanisms for adjudicating maritime disputes.
-These provisions have been used to resolve many longstanding conflicts.
+This convention has been ratified by 169 countries and provides a clear and fair set of principles and processes for determining the maritime rights and responsibilities of member states.87 It also provides sound mechanisms for adjudicating maritime disputes.
+These provisions have been used to resolve many long-standing conflicts.
 Through these and associated means, UNCLOS is contributing significantly to international peace and security.
 For a major power signatory to the Convention to persist in operating with little regard to the Convention's rules and refuse to implement the lawful adjudication of maritime disputes is completely unacceptable.

 The failure of the Western allies to act strongly to defend the rule of law in the South China Sea is effectively ceding key norms of international behavior to the strong and powerful, rather than to the lawful.
-When a powerful authoritarian state is permitted to seize effective sovereignty over a substantial maritime region without being thwarted by strong counteraction, the constraints on further, potentially more serious aggressive actions are greatly reduced.
+When a powerful authoritarian state is permitted to seize effective sovereignty over a maritime region comparable in size to Western Europe without being thwarted by strong counter-action, the constraints on further, potentially more serious aggressive actions are greatly reduced.
 There is a serious risk that the Western allies will be seen in Beijing as paper tigers.
-Indeed, Australia has already been described in the Chinese press as a "paper cat."
+Indeed, Australia has already been described in the Chinese press as a "paper cat."88